druskflow/intuitive/README.md

 >> py manage.py makemigrations
 >> py manage.py migrate

-configure the media folder - allows us to store product images
+configure the media folder - allows us to store product images that h

-Admin configuration - adding products to our database
+Admin configuration - adding products to our database.

 Testing: -> Models
 It helps to check for errors, we won't test all the different elements.
 It is an important step to improve the wuality of your application